 The following licensing provisions apply to the Ornament & Crime (o_C) hardware design, the Ornament + Crime firmware and its source code bundle (repository), and to the associated documentation for both the hardware and the firmware and its source code.

-If you are making o_C modules for your own use or to given to friends, go for it!
+If you are making o_C modules for your own use or to give to friends, go for it!
 No other action needed.

 If you are offering o_C PCBs, panels, kits or partially- or fully-assembled modules for sale, then contact the o_C developers as a courtesy to let us know what you intend, and to make arrangements of a suitable donation to the o_C research and development fund to be made for each PCB/panel/kit/module you sell.